-Kawasaki disease (KD) is a medium-vessel vasculitis primarily occurring in childhood, typically affecting muscular arteries, with a predilection for the coronary arteries.
+Kawasaki disease (KD) is a medium vessel vasculitis that primarily occurs in childhood, typically affecting muscular arteries, with a predilection for the coronary arteries.
 It rarely occurs in adults.

-First reported in 1967 by Japanese pediatrician Tomisaku Kawasaki, it has since been recognized as a major cause of acquired heart disease in children worldwide.
+First reported in 1967 by Japanese pediatrician Tomisaku Kawasaki, it was later recognized as a major cause of acquired heart disease in children worldwide.
 The International Classification of Diseases (ICD-10) code is M30.3.

 Epidemiology